unknown321/mgsmonsterguns/README.md

 	* Cons: none

 ## Replacing options
-First method talks for itself: find a part you want on a gun, replace it (ie ST_20104 for ST_30305), save file, make a new customized gun.
+First method speaks for itself: find a part you want on a gun, replace it (ie ST_20104 for ST_30305), save file, make a new customized gun.

 ## Adding more entries
 Open `\master\0\00\Assets\tpp\motherbase\script\WeaponPartsCombinationSettings.lua`, find a frame for your gun - `RC_10515` for URAGAN-SG.
 There will be multiplie entries such as